DylanMeeus/springboot_jwt_blog/_posts/2015-12-11-get-your-twitter-share-count-back-with-a-webtask.markdown

   image_bg_color: "#B6C5CA"
   blog_series: false
 tags:
-- ember
-- ember.js
+- twitter
-- react.js
+- share count
-- react
+- url count
-- dom
+- url share count
-- virtual dom
+- webtask
-- incremental dom
+- proxy
-- javascript
+- http proxy
-- glimmer
+- https proxy
-- benchmark
+- http https proxy
 ---

-Recently Twitter decided to [shutdown](https://blog.twitter.com/2015/hard-decisions-for-a-sustainable-platform) one of its unofficial API endpoints.
+Recently Twitter decided to [shutdown](https://blog.twitter.com/2015/hard-decisions-for-a-sustainable-platform) one of its unofficial API endpoints: the URL share count.
 In this post we will show you how to get that functionality back with a simple [Webtask](https://webtask.io) acting as a proxy to a different counts provider.

 -----